Competitor Analysis case study shows how we increased certainty for a brand

 Competitor Analysis case study showing how we increased certainty for a brand

-This article is called Competitor Analysis case study showing how we increased certainty for a brand.
+This article showed how we increased certainty for a brand.

 This article is another example of how our insight created more and better business.
 What did they know, what did they want to know, what did they learn, and when would you do in a similar situation?
-We hope this Competitor Analysis case study shows once again the power of Competitive Intelligence.
+We hope this brand certainty case study shows once again the power of Competitive Intelligence.